 Such links are also in place on the main Plum Village YouTube channel.

-Sometimes, there is no Amara link underneath a video.
-If you’d like to add subtitles for such a video, please get in touch so we can provide you with the Amara link (and add the link to the video).
+Sometimes, there is no subtitling link underneath a video, perhaps because it sits on a different YouTube channel.
+If you’d like to add subtitles for such a video, please contact us to request we add it.

 How to create subtitles